akashsahu-gh/technical-tests-master/README.md

 # Test 2:
 Application program is written in Python language and CI Setup is done in Google Cloud Platform project.
 Below GCP services are used to setup Application
 1. Cloud Build --> To create image and run via Cloud run
 2. Container Registry --> To store application docker image
 3. Cloud Run --> Run the application image in CI/CD setup with every new commit in GitBranch.

 For CI/CD below actions will be taken by Cloud Build as soon as commit/push has happened in GitHub Branch.
 1. Create new Docker Container image
 2. Push Container image to Google Container Registry
 3. Cloud Run will run another revision for container image and traffic will be slowly diverted to new revision and old revision will be stopped.

-Note: By Default, Cloud Run will have Authentication enabled therefore no public access.
-Authentication can be disabled which will make URL accessible to public internet
+Note: By Default, Cloud Run will have Authentication enabled via IAM therefore no public access.
+Authentication can be disabled which will make URL accessible to public internet.

 # Steps to setup application in a GCP Project
 1. Create Project & Enable api's via CloudShell